r-devel/r-project-web/md/bugs.md

 This should create a directory, `R-devel`, in your current working directory.
 This contains the source code for the newest version of R.

 Go through and make the changes you need to make in order to patch the bug - try to keep to whatever coding style and conventions the functions you're changing use, just to make things easier.
-Once you're done, go to the `R-devel` directory in your terminal and type:
+Once you're done, go to the `R-devel` directory in your terminal and type (after replacing `<topic_patch>` by something specific to the bug topic, possibly including something as `PR_<bugzilla_nr>`):

     svn update
-    svn diff > patch.diff
+    svn diff >  <topic_patch>.diff

 This updates the code then creates a new file, `patch.diff`, that contains the changes between the latest version of R, and your alterations.
 And that’s a patch!
 Before submitting the patch, make sure that the built system works correctly by running: